 To pay for your ticket online, you are acknowledging that:

 - You are the defendant and you are pleading guilty or no contest to the charges on your ticket.

 - You will be found guilty of the charges.

 - You are waiving your right to a trial.
 You are waiving your right to an attorney.

-To make a payment, you must have a citation number, driver's license number, or vehicle information available.
-NOTE: it may take up to 5 - 7 business days for a new citation to be available for online payment.
-If you can't find your recent citation, please try back.
+To make a payment, you must have a citation number, driver’s license number, or vehicle information available.
+NOTE: It may take up to 5-7 business days for a new citation to be available for online payment.
+If you can’t find your recent citation, please try back later.

 - If you have a ticket for over-parking in a timed zone, you will need to add a “P” to the beginning of the ticket number when entering it.
 For example, ticket number 12345 should be entered as P12345.

 NOTE: You will leave the City of Manhattan website and be redirected to the Municipal Online Payments website.